European Students' Forum in London

 How much: 50-60€.

-They are the opportunity to discuss common activities and share experiences, but also learn more about European projects and discuss general AEGEE matters.
-New AEGEE members can learn about youth work from experienced AEGEE members.
-It's also an ideal possibility for AEGEE members to discuss common problems and develop a cooperation for organising future events.
+They are the opportunity to discuss common activities and share experiences, but also to learn more about European projects and discuss general AEGEE matters.
+New AEGEE members can learn from experienced AEGEE members.

 During a NWM several types of activities are conducted: workshops on project management, public relations, fund raising, presentation skills, NGOs, the European level of AEGEE, making movies, presentations of past and upcoming projects in the Network, discussions concerning current youth issues, youth unemployment, students' mobility, etc.